IngoKl/Traylert/README.md

 ![Traylert Infrastructure](https://github.com/IngoKl/Traylert/blob/master/data/traylert-infra.png?raw=true "Traylert Infrastructure")

 In the simplest case, the client (local machine) just receives some basic information (e.g. free memory) from the server via HTTP.
-However, the server can also receive "alerts" (via HTTP POST) that are then downstreamed to the client and displaye via Windows Toast notications.
+However, the server can also receive "alerts" (via HTTP POST) that are then downstreamed to the client and displayed via *Windows Toast* notications.

 Because SSL/TLS is not always available, the communication between the client and the server can be AES encrypted.
 While this, from a security standpoint, is not perfect, it should be sufficient for most use cases.